 The new funding will support a validation study at a large hospital in Ethiopia, building a critical body of evidence that this approach is safe and effective.
 But equally important, the award will support PATH’s work to identify a commercialization partner who can bring the NIFTY cup to market as a low-cost, high-quality product for resource-limited settings, and to develop a global advocacy plan to support that introduction.

 “We still have some work ahead of us,” Coffey continues, “but with this new support, we can move more quickly towards validating and commercializing a safe, high-quality, inexpensive product that hospitals and families can use to feed breast milk to infants in the places where that nourishment can make all the difference between life and death.”

-In May 2016, PATH and Laerdal Global Health, a nonprofit manufacturer, announced a collaborative effort to bring NIFTY cup to market.
+Editor's note: In May 2016, PATH and Laerdal Global Health, a nonprofit manufacturer, announced a collaborative effort to bring NIFTY cup to market.
 Read the press release.

-This award is made possible through the generous support of the Saving Lives at Birth partners: the United States Agency for International Development (USAID), the Government of Norway, the Bill & Melinda Gates Foundation, Grand Challenges Canada, the U.K.’s Department for International Development (DFID), and the Korea International Cooperation Agency (KOICA).
+This award was made possible through the generous support of the Saving Lives at Birth partners: the United States Agency for International Development (USAID), the Government of Norway, the Bill & Melinda Gates Foundation, Grand Challenges Canada, the U.K.’s Department for International Development (DFID), and the Korea International Cooperation Agency (KOICA).
 This release was prepared by PATH and does not necessarily reflect the views of the Saving Lives at Birth partners.